tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <from></from>
 <james {% include timecode %}>

 Queer people would read this phrasing as an obvious admission of their lesbian relationship, while straight people would just read it as "awww, they're such good friends."
-Because straight people can be *clueless* like that. <mark fc>There's actually a term for this obliviousness in the gay community, it's called "The Great Straight Divide"</mark>, when straight people are so clueless, they actually believe that two men are roommates or two women who have lived together for 20 years are "gal pals".
+Because straight people can be *clueless* like that. <mark fc=false>There's actually a term for this obliviousness in the gay community, it's called "The Great Straight Divide"</mark>, when straight people are so clueless, they actually believe that two men are roommates or two women who have lived together for 20 years are "gal pals".

 </james>
 <comment id="historians">